jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	                                      -o LULUTable_6.4-1.xlsx --format_only

 The input file *Table_6.4-1_FLRem_Areas_of_organic_soils.csv* is located each year in NIR directory.
-Inventory year is 2019  and output file LULUTable_6.4-1.xlsx. **Note** the summary rows may deviate from the sums of respective columns (in the order of 1000ha).
+Inventory year is 2019  and output file LULUTable_6.4-1.xlsx. **Note** the summary columns may deviate from the sums of their respective column items (in the order of 1000ha).
 This is due to rounding.

 ### kptable-appendix11b.py
 Produce NIR Table Appendix11b in KPTable_Appendix11b.txt.
 Then read it to dataframe with *#* as a column separator